atishchandra/Profile/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 💻 &nbsp; Currently part of the Integrations Team at ServiceNow.
+- 💼 &nbsp; Currently working as a Technical Engineer, specializing in Integrations at ServiceNow.
-- 🎓 &nbsp; Master's in Computer Application from Chandigarh University.
+- 🎓 &nbsp; Pursued Master's in Computer Applications from Chandigarh University.
-- 🧑‍💻 &nbsp; Diving deep into Cloud & DevOps Engineering.
+- ☁️ &nbsp; Passionate about SaaS Integrations while diving deeper into SRE and DevOps practices.
-- 👦 &nbsp; Three Words that defines me: Dreamer, Learner & Explorer.
+- 💡 &nbsp; Three words that describe me: Dreamer, Learner, and Explorer.
-- ✍️ &nbsp; I love Music, Movies, Writing & Travelling.
+- 🎶 &nbsp; I have a passion for Music, Writing, and Travelling.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------